Walid Azaro: International career

 Azaro made his debut for Morocco on 24 March 2017 as a substitute during a 2–0 victory over Burkina Faso.
 He was named in Morocco's preliminary squad for the 2018 FIFA World Cup but was later omitted from the final squad.

+Azaro participated in the 2025 FIFA Arab Cup with Morocco and scored v Syria to help Morocco advance to the semi finals and won best player award after shining against Syria.

+Azaro played vs UAE in the semi finals, the team won 3-0.
+In the final, Azaro played vs Jordan until the 105th minute, when Marouane Louadni replaced him.
+Morocco won the game 3-2.